Practise adding 20% VAT, removing VAT from gross prices and working with the 5% reduced rate.

 Divide the gross price by 1.20.
 Example: £300 ÷ 1.20 = £250 (the VAT was £50).

-The reduced rate is 5%, applied to items like domestic fuel and power, children's car seats and some renovations.
+The reduced rate is 5%, applied to items like domestic fuel and power, children's car seats, and some energy-saving materials in homes.

 Practise finding percentages, percentage change and reverse-percentage problems …